-This SR component program proposes a data upgrade for the substation busses that are connected to mostany loop scheme locations 14 as outlined in the Automatic Circuit Ties with SCADA (Loop Scheme) SR component project discussed above.
+This SR component program proposes a data upgrade for the substation busses that are connected to mostany loop scheme locations as outlined in the Automatic Circuit Ties with SCADA (Loop Scheme) SR component project discussed above.
 These upgrades will be in the form of SCADA and telemetering enhancements that provide DCC operator visibility that was not previously available.
 Each circuit will have operational control as well as volt/var visibility.
 Additionally, substation load tap changer ("LTC") and transformer readings and control will provide useful information such as voltage step, loading and temperature values.
 Finally, DA Enablement will allow the current distribution infrastructure to accept emerging technologies consistent with the Distribution Circuit of the Future roadmap.

 To reach a state of real-time decision-making, JCP&L's DCC operators require indicators and control for most of the distribution network.
-However, there are distribution system locations
+However, there are distribution system locations where such indicators and control are not available.
+Additionally, there is very little and limited information available in an automated form regarding volt/var flow as well as substation equipment status such as voltage step and transformer loading.

-14 The DA Enablement component project proposes a data upgrade for the substation busses that are connected to any fifty-nine loop scheme locations which were identified in the initial EnergizeNJ filing.
+The DA Enablement component project proposes a data upgrade for the substation busses that are connected to any fifty-nine loop scheme locations which were identified in the initial EnergizeNJ filing.
 In the amended EnergizeNJ filing, 12 additional loop scheme component project locations were added; however, corresponding DA Enablement projects were not considered as part of the HPC Phase II Plan.